GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 }
 ```

 #### Get Client Token

 The `GetClientToken` method is used to get a token which is sent as input parameter for other methods when the `protect_commands_with_access_token` is enabled in oxd-server.

 **Parameters:**

 - ClientId: Client ID from OpenID Connect Provider (OP).
 Should be passed with the Client Secret.
 - ClientSecret: Client Secret from OpenID Connect Provider (OP).
 Should be passed with the Client ID.
 - OpHost: URL of the OpenID Connect Provider (OP)
 - opDiscoveryPath: (Optional) Path to discovery document.
 For example if it's https://client.example.com/.well-known/openid-configuration then path is blank.
-But if it is https://client.example.com/oxauth/.well-known/openid-configurationthen path its oxauth
+But if it is https://client.example.com/oxauth/.well-known/openid-configuration then path is oxauth
 - Scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
 - OxdId:oxd ID from client registration
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
 - oxdhttpsurl: (Optional) URL of the oxd-https-extension

 **Request:**